-- Two players who do not know each other have a chance to share a prize of \$100. - Player A decides what portion of the prize to give to player B. - B must accept the split or both get nothing.
+- · People's choices - -Sometimes influenced more by their sense of fairness than self-interest. - Example: The ultimatum game - -Two players who do not know each other have a chance to share a prize of \$100. - Player A decides what portion of the prize to give to player B. - · B must accept the split or both get nothing.